For this church:

 A watching brief on the works to the extension on the west side of the north aisle 1985 revealed no significant archaeological evidence in the upstanding fabric.
 Below ground evidence had previously been destroyed by a boiler house.

-Excavations forming part of the programme of repairs in 1913 were recorded by the Rev. Arthur de Boulay Hill and showed that the C13th cruciform church had developed from an Anglo-Saxon or Saxon-Norman church that itself might have been cruciform, and which was extended eastwards during the Norman period (Archaeological Journal, 73 (1916), 196).
+Excavations forming part of the programme of repairs in 1913-14 were recorded by the Rev. Arthur du Boulay Hill and showed that the C13th cruciform church had developed from an Anglo-Saxon or Saxon-Norman church that itself might have been cruciform, and which was extended eastwards during the Norman period (Archaeological Journal, 73 (1916), 196).

-The overall potential for the survival of below-ground archaeology in the churchyard is considered to be moderate-high and below the present interior floors is considered to be moderate-high.
+The overall potential for the survival of below-ground archaeology in the churchyard is considered to be HIGH-VERY HIGH and below the present interior floors is considered to be HIGH-VERY HIGH.

 Exterior: Burials expected, multiperiod.
 Extent of C19th disturbance is unknown but is not expected to have had a high impact on the churchyard archaeology.